Duggar lawyer pleads for new trial before appeals court panel after child porn conviction

 "That's an error of law, and it's a error of law of constitutional magnitude," Gelfand argued.

-Lawyers for the government countered there is ample evidence the potential alternative perpetrator cited by the defense was not even in Arkansas at the time.
+Lawyers for the government countered there's ample evidence the potential alternative perpetrator cited by the defense wasn't even in Arkansas at the time.
 They further argued Duggar's own text messages placed him at his car lot at the precise time child porn was being downloaded on a computer there.

 Gelfand also contended federal agents stormed the car lot and physically took Duggar's cell phone away, preventing Duggar from contacting his attorney on the day they served a search warrant at the car lot.
-Agents then improperly questioned him without his attorney present.
-Gelfand argued that a reasonable person in that situation would have believed that they were in custody.
+Agents then improperly questioned him without his attorney present, Gelfand said.
+He argued a reasonable person in that situation would have believed they were in custody.

-The government countered Duggar was repeatedly told he was not under arrest and was free to leave at any time, which he eventually did.
-They also argued Duggar signed a rights form acknowledging he was not in custody at the time he spoke to agents.
+The government countered Duggar was repeatedly told he wasn't under arrest and was free to leave at any time, which he eventually did.
+They also argued Duggar signed a rights form acknowledging he wasn't in custody at the time he spoke to agents.

-The 8th U.S. Circuit Court justices will issue a written ruling at a later date.
+The 8th U.S. Circuit Court of Appeals judges will issue a written ruling at a later date.